 While dogs can experience hyper acidity like us, this doesn’t mean you can treat them in the same way.
 Alka-Seltzer is an effective remedy for people but not for canines.
 Many dog owners are unaware of the safety issues regarding over-the-counter medications such as these.
 It’s very important to learn the facts beforehand and we’ll do that right here.

 Can I Give My Dog Alka Seltzer?
 Answer: No

-You cannot give your dog Alka Seltzer.
-The medication may seem harmless and your dog may even like it too, but it contains harmful substances that can hurt your pet.
+You cannot give your dog any Alka Seltzer.
+The medication may seem harmless and your dog may not mind it, but it contains harmful substances that can seriously harm your pet.

-Different types of Alka Seltzer tablets have different formulation.
-There are those that contain aspirins and this ingredient can hurt the stomach lining of your dog.
-There are also those that contain citric acid and sodium bicarbonate, and although these are not toxic, high doses can still prove to be harmful to a canine’s stomach.
+Different types of Alka Seltzer tablets contain varying ingredient formulations.
+There are those that contain aspirins which can damage the stomach lining of your dog.
+Other types contain citric acid and sodium bicarbonate.
+Although these are not very toxic, high doses can still be harmful for your dog’s stomach.

-Signs of Poisoning to Look Out For
+Signs of Poisoning & Treatment

 Vomiting and diarrhea are two of the most common signs of poisoning in dogs.
 These symptoms can be present in a reaction to Alka-Seltzer as well.
 Other worrying signs are labored breathing, low body temperature and a change in the color of the dog’s gums.
 Also listen for rumbling in their stomach as it may be a sign that your dog’s stomach lining is irritated.
 Since these things are difficult to self diagnose, you really should call a vet.

 Poisoning cases can be life threatening and any delay on your part can prove risky.
 Your dog needs medical attention as soon as possible if exposed to toxic medicines like Alka Seltzer.
 Often dogs undergo a total blood count, a urinalysis and a complete profile of chemicals in the blood in order to determine the level of this type of serious toxicity.